 The probate court process or the will does not govern them, and they are not subject to creditors’ claims.
 This means a creditor cannot force the recipient to use non-probate assets to pay an estate debt.

-Who Is Responsible for Hospital Bills after Death?
-Is a Surviving Spouse Responsible for Medical Bills after Death in Georgia?
+Is a Spouse Responsible for Medical Bills after Death in Georgia?

 No, unless they signed documents agreeing to cover medical debt or otherwise accept financial responsibility for the late person’s medical debt.